TO THE BOARD OF HIGHER EDUCATION AND CAMPUS MINISTRY

 D. Monthly Methodist Movie Night

 The first Tuesday of the month is movie night.
 The UMSA and the Chaplaincy sponsor a free showing with free pizza and snacks.
-In the past year we showed Inside Man, V for Vendetta, Thank You for Smoking, American Dreamz, Rudolph & Charlie Brown Christmas Double feature), An Inconvenient Truth, The Departed, Glory, and The Pursuit of Happyness Viewing of the film is always followed by a discussion in which we talk about the theological or philosophical issues addressed by each movie.
+In the past year we showed Superman Returns, Children of Men, Babel, Little Miss Sunshine, Elf, 3:10 to Yuma, Gone Baby Gone, and The Kite Runner.
+Viewing of the film is always followed by an optional discussion in which we talk about the theological or philosophical issues addressed by each movie.
 The movie nights are very popular and we often have attendees who would not otherwise participate in campus ministry related events.

 E. Fall and Spring Retreats

-Our fall retreat was held on the weekend of September 15-16, 2006 at the cabin of University Chaplain Joe Eldridge in the Shenandoah.
-Fourteen students attended, with a number of freshmen participating.
-In the spring of 2007, 15 students attended a planning and visioning retreat at Camp Manidokan.
+Our fall retreat was held on the weekend of September 14-15, 2007 at the Shenandoah cabin of University Chaplain Joe Eldridge.
+Twenty one (21) students attended, with a number of freshmen participating.
+In the spring of 2008, 15 students attended a planning and visioning retreat at Camp Manidokan.

 F. Fall Outings